MSD: Saliency-aware Knowledge Distillation for Multimodal Understanding: Analysis Setup

+We first define saliency scores for modalities to investigate how salient each modality is for predictions.
+(Q1).
+Then, we analyze the influence in downstream task performance brought by different weighting schemes for $w_i,w^\txt_i,w^\img_i \in [0,1]$ in MSD (Q2 and Q3).
+For Q4, we examine the student model's sensitiveness to changes in modalities.
+Lastly, we try to understand the effect of MSD in various distillation approaches (Q5).

-We use VisualBERT~\cite{li2019visualbert}, a pre-trained multimodal model, as the teacher model.
-For a student model, we use TinyBERT~\cite{jiao2019tinybert}.
-VisualBERT consists of 12 layers and a hidden size of 768, and has 109 million number of parameters, while TinyBERT consists of 4 layers and a hidden size of 312, and has 14.5 million number of parameters.
+To this end, we use Conventional KD~\cite{hinton2015distilling} as a base distillation approach for MSD.
+In addition, we include several distillation baselines including Conventional KD~\cite{hinton2015distilling}, FitNet~\cite{romero2014fitnets}, RKD~\cite{park2019relational}, and SP~\cite{tung2019similarity} for comparison.
+Other distillation approaches are applicable to MSD and we will discuss the results using other KD approaches in our experiments.
+To perform analysis, we adopt VisualBERT~\cite{li2019visualbert}, a pre-trained multimodal model, as the teacher model and TinyBERT~\cite{jiao2019tinybert} as a student model.
+VisualBERT consists of 12 layers and a hidden size of 768, and has 109 million parameters, while TinyBERT consists of 4 layers and a hidden size of 312, and has 14.5 million parameters.
 We use the region features from images for both the teacher and the student and fine-tune the student on each dataset.
-For training the meta learner we use the datasets' validation set as meta data.
+For training the weight learner we use the datasets' validation set as meta data.
 We find the best hyperparameters on the validation set.
-We empirically show that our MSD approaches, i.e. population-based weighting, instance-wise weighting based on importance of each modality and correctness of predictions of each modality, and meta learning, can improve the performance of the small model compared to conventional KD.
-Moreover, meta-learning approach provides the closest performance to the teacher model in all three multimodal datasets by finding the optimal weights per sample for MSD.